-Christmas is supposed to bring laughter and good cheer, but with all the additional expenses Canadians have during this time of year, it can be difficult for many to be merry.
-The cost of gifts, photos with Santa, Christmas décor (including the tree!), travel and other holiday-related expenses can quickly add up.
+Christmas is supposed to bring laughter and good cheer.
+But with all the added holiday expenses, it can be difficult for many to be merry.
+The cost of gifts, photos with Santa, Christmas décor, travel and other holiday-related expenses can quickly add up.
 In fact, for many families, their holiday expenses far exceed their monthly budgets.
-If this is the case with you, you may consider lightening the financial load by taking out a Christmas loan.
+If this is the case with you, you may consider lightening the financial load by taking out Christmas loans.
 Before you do so, seriously weigh the pros and cons, as the benefits may not outweigh the risks of borrowing.

 The Cost of Christmas

-Before exploring the reasons why using a Christmas loan can be a bad idea, it’s helpful to understand just how out of control holiday spending is throughout Canada.
-According to a series of surveys, the average Canadian will spend more than $600 on holiday gifts, though in some areas, such as Ontario, the average is much higher, at $800.
+Before exploring the reasons why using Christmas loans can be a bad idea, it’s helpful to understand just how out of control holiday spending is throughout Canada.
+According to a series of surveys, the average Canadian will spend more than $600 on holiday gifts.
+However, in some areas, such as Ontario, the average is even higher, at $800.
 That’s just for gifts, too.
 Many respondents said they also plan to spend another $300 or so on décor, plus more on food, beverages, charitable donations and other holiday merriments.

 These projections are based on respondents’ proposed budgets.
 Seven in 10 respondents anticipate spending beyond their budget, especially when it comes to their children and significant others.
 Three out of 10 said they would likely later regret how much they spent during the holiday season.
 60% said they are willing to go into debt if it means making others happy.